 - Original I-20/DS-2019

 *Canadian students are exempt from obtaining an F-1/J-1 visa as they do not need an F-1/J-1 visa stamp in passport to enter the U.S. in international student status.

-Please note: In order to obtain the most current and accurate information on visa application and interview process, international students should review the website the U.S. Consulate/Embassy where they will schedule the visa interview.
+Please note: In order to obtain the most current and accurate information on visa application and interview process, international students should review the website for the U.S. consulate/embassy where they will schedule the visa interview.